MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-index-data.md

 The following entity JSON data is for an index that supports academic paper entities and uses a subset ([defined in the schema how-to](how-to-index-schema.md#example)) of the full [MAKES academic entity schema](reference-makes-api-entity-schema.md).

 > [!IMPORTANT]
-> The following example is purposefully using tabular formatting of the JSON data to make it easy to understand.
-However in practice **this data would have no such formatting and be contained on a *single* line**.
+> The following example shows each JSON attribute on a separate line to make it easier to read and understand for **documentation purposes only**.
+In the actual JSON data files to be used for indexing, MAKES requires each entities JSON to be contained **in a single line**.

 ``` JSON
 {